What is ACL Preserving Total Knee Replacement?

 How is ACL Preserving Total Knee Replacement Performed?

-- We use advanced imaging techniques to prepare a specific plan based on your knee’s alignment and anatomy.
+- At Michigan Knee Institute we use advanced imaging techniques to prepare a specific plan based on your knee’s alignment and anatomy.

 - General anesthesia or spinal anesthesia is given.